-A magnetic fishing game is actually pretty simple to make yourself especially if you have a Cricut machine.
-I am going to show you how to use your machine as well as the all new Cricut EasyPress 2 to make this fun gift idea.
-This post is sponsored by Cricut, however, all projects and opinions are my own.
-Also, please note, this project does contain magnets therefore I recommend for only children 3 years of age and older and that you supervise them when playing with this game.
+A magnetic fish game is really pretty simple to make yourself, especially if you have a Cricut machine.
+I am going to show you how to use your machine along with the Cricut EasyPress 2 to make this fun activity idea.

 - Cricut Felt (in a variety of colors)